 This test is merely a sampling of the kinds of questions Carl Jung and Isabel Myers have created, but their tests are used universally by therapists, counsellors and psychiatrists.

-Emoting!
-Now there is something we are good at.
+If I gave us all a 'depression report card' we would get an "A" for emoting!
+Now there is something I am good at.
+You probably are too!
 Depression is an illness of heightened emotions, mostly negative emotions unfortunately.
-But if I was going to give us an “A” on anything, it would be emoting!
+But if I was going to give us an "A" on anything, it would be emoting!

 Can you identify?
+Would you get an "A" for emoting on your depression report card?
 What are some of your strongest emotions when you are depressed?
 Anger?
 Sadness?
 Guilt?
 Self-pity?
 Worry?
 I could go on and on.

-Why emoting becomes such a habit that even when we are not depressed sometimes we emote too much for our own good or for anyone else’s good.
+Emoting becomes such a habit that we may not even be aware that we are doing it.
+Even when we are not depressed, sometimes we emote too much for our own good or for anyone else's good.
+It is exhausting.